 Definition of Stock

-The stock is a mere collection of the shares of a member of a company in a lump sum.
-When the shares of a member are converted into one fund is known as stock.
-A public company limited by shares can convert its fully paid-up shares into stock.
-However, the original issue of stock is not possible.
+The stock is a collection of the shares of a member of a company in a lump sum.
+When the some shares of a company member are converted into one fund is Defined as stock.
+Only A public company limited by shares can convert its fully paid-up shares into stock.
+However, a Fresh issue of stock is not possible.
 For the conversion of the shares into stock the following conditions are to be fulfilled in this regard:

-- The Articles of Association should specify such conversion.
+- The Articles of Association (AOA) should specify such conversion.

-- The company shall give notice to the ROC (Registrar of Companies) about the conversion of shares into stock within the prescribed time.
+- The company shall give notice to the ROC about the conversion of shares into stock within the prescribed time.